bellyfat/Crypto-Arbitrage-Bot-/README.md

 The arbitrage bot has two functions, compare and execution.

-First, let us talk about threshold.
-Threshold is the minimum % you would like to consider for the purpose of the bot.
+Important parameter in this module is, threshold, whichis the minimum % you would like to consider for the purpose of the bot.
 It is in percentage points and adjust the figure as you would like to.

 Compare will compare the bid and ask price of every symbol on each exchange and store the result in a dictionary, with the symbol pairing,premium and action needed.